Lauren N. Nile

-Lauren N. Nile is an author, keynote speaker, trainer and licensed attorney with 23 years of broad experience in designing, developing and implementing a wide range of Organizational Development activities intended to assist organizations in increasing their emotional intelligence, compassion, and productivity.
+Lauren N. Nile is an author, keynote speaker, trainer, and retired attorney with 30 years of broad experience in designing, developing and implementing a wide range of Organizational Development activities intended to assist organizations in increasing their emotional intelligence, compassion, and productivity.
 In that capacity, Lauren has worked with various levels of organizational leaders and many kinds of teams.
 Her knowledge and skill areas include leadership, team building, working effectively with temperament differences, effective communication, conflict resolution, cultural competence, sexual harassment prevention and intervention, training-of-trainers and facilitated dialogue.
 At the selection of the Equal Employment Opportunity Office of the Executive Office of the President, (EOP,) Lauren conducted the first office-wide sexual harassment training for the EOP.
 For the EOP, she has also conducted Equal Employment Opportunity training, which included members of the White House staff.
 At the request of The U.S. Information Agency, Lauren traveled to Jordan and Gaza to speak with members of the press, university groups and Palestinian women’s groups on issues of cultural and gender diversity in the American workplace.
 Additionally, at the request of the U.S. State Department’s Office of International Information Programs, Lauren delivered keynote addresses on workplace diversity in Rio de Janeiro, Salvador and Sao Paulo Brazil.
 Additionally, she was selected by the Texaco Corporation to be a member of its national diversity training team.
 As a consultant, Lauren has worked with governmental agencies, non-profit organizations and Fortune 500 corporations.
-As part of her training career, Lauren has served as Director of Training for the National MultiCultural Institute in Washington, D.C., and Manager of Professional Development at California State University, Northridge.
+As part of her training career, Lauren has served as Director of Training for the National MultiCultural Institute in Washington, D.C., Manager of Professional Development at California State University, Northridge, and Interim Director of Training and Professional Development for California State Polytechnic University, Pomona, California.

 As a workshop facilitator, Lauren is active and engaging.
 At the individual level, her practical and dynamic presentations captivate and challenge participants to achieve higher levels of self-awareness and thus personal growth.
 At the group level, her work is designed to foster insight, dialogue and understanding among employees.
 Lauren’s sessions are highly experiential.
 She uses interactive, adult learning techniques including role play, video, simulations, small group work, large group discussion and lecturette.
 Her background in both philosophy and law supports discerning and realistic approaches to complex organizational issues.